-If you are a not for profit, voluntary or community sector organisation, private/independent organisation, you must provide us with details of an independent referee.
-Your referee must be a person with a professional or public position whose status we can check.
+If you are a not-for-profit, voluntary or community sector organisation, private, or independent organisation, you must provide details of an independent referee.

+Who Can Be a Referee?

+Your referee must:

-They must be completely independent of your organisation but know your organisation well and know about the project for which you are requesting funds.
-The referee must provide their full name, employer details, occupation, email, and contact number.
-All information provided will be kept in accordance with our guidance in the data protection section.
+- Hold a professional or public position that can be verified. - Be completely independent of your organisation. - Have knowledge of your organisation and the project for which you are requesting funding.

+Please provide the following details for your referee:

+- Full name

+- Employer details

+- Occupation

+- Email address

+- Contact number

+All information will be handled in accordance with data protection guidelines.

+Referee Responsibilities

-We will contact your referee for additional information, so they must be willing to complete a short report during our assessment of your application if required.
-Please make sure that your referee will be available during our assessment period, we will be unable to award you a grant if we do not receive a report from them if we request one.
+- We may contact your referee for additional information. - If required, they must be willing to complete a short report during the assessment of your application.

+• Your referee must be available during the assessment period.
+Failure to receive a report from them (if requested) may result in your application being declined.

-Examples of suitable referees include:
+Examples of Suitable Referees:

-- Member of Parliament (or elected members of devolved legislatures)
+- Member of Parliament or elected member of a devolved legislature

 - Local Councillor

 - Justice of the Peace

 - Solicitor

 - Senior bank official

 - Chartered accountant

-- Senior local authority officer, civil servant, or another public sector employee
+- Senior local authority officer, civil servant, or other public sector employee

-- Local authority arts development, sport development, museums, or lottery officer
+- Local authority officer (e.g., arts development, sports development, museums, lottery)

-- Senior officer from a development agency, for example, a Rural Community Councils, or a Council for Voluntary Service
+- Senior officer from a development agency (e.g., Rural Community Councils, Council for Voluntary Service)

 - Healthcare professional

 - School teacher

 - Social worker

 - Youth worker

 - Police officer